atlasxomics/ATX_epigenomics/analysis/epigenomics_tutorial.md

 ## Dimensionality reduction and clustering

+Here, we perform unbiased clustering of cells and neighborhoods by similar epigenetic features.
+Cell types, along with their location in tissue, can be identified by associating these groups with well-characterized marker gene(s).
+Spatial epigenomics can reveal discreet populations of cells and tissue heterogeneity purely through epigenetic signatures.

 Due to the sparsity of scATAC-seq data, ArchR [recommends](https://www.archrproject.com/bookdown/dimensionality-reduction-with-archr.html) using Latent Semantic Indexing (LSI) to first reduce the dimensions of